amflorio/dvrp-stochastic-requests/README.md

 avg decision time: 0.88232 s
 max decision time: 2.072 s
 ```
+Note: the simulation takes considerably longer in larger instances.
+In the largest instance of the dataset (V-1.5-UTI-20), policy PbP (H=50) takes up to 150 seconds **per request** (depending on hardware).
+Other policies (e.g., rollout policies with H=25 or higher) are not suitable for very large instances.

 ## Documentation
 The implementation is modular and follows closely the methodology proposed in [1].
 Below, we provide a brief description of the contents of each module: